Yuande/NBBttest/README.md

 Here nci is column number for data information, data begins with column 8 and ends with column 13.
 S1 is sample repicate1 and S2 is sample replicate2.
 Replicate1 is specified in column 8 and replicate2 is specified in column9. method has two options: "plot" and "heatmap" and log also has two options: "none" and
 "log".
 This code outputs plot:
 ![image](https://user-images.githubusercontent.com/14003650/185797051-d296446b-2d46-426e-b921-076433a76d85.png)
+Figure 2.
+QCplot of count data of two replicate libraries in no stimulated cells.
+Replicate libraries NS A and NS B have high correlation: All data dots follow on neighbor area of diagonal line.
 ```
 QC(dat=jkttcell, nci=7, method = "heatmap", log = "log")}
 ```
 This code outputs heatmap of correlation efficients between replicates:
 ![image](https://user-images.githubusercontent.com/14003650/185797319-3f6fd78d-0001-4811-bdc3-87215d3b7750.png)
+Figure 3.
+Heatmap for correlation coefficients between replicate libraries.
+NS_A, NS_B, and NS_C are replicate libraries in no stimulated cells and 48h_A, 48h_B and 48h_C are replicate libraries 48h stimulated cells.

 ## Perform differential analysis
 NBBttest has mbetattest function.
 This function performs differential expression of genes(RNA), differential splicing of RNA-isoforms, differential adenylation of RNA-isoforms (poly(A)), differential CRISPR screening.